tenpanaris/Mods4NeoDK/Bin/readme.md

-I think you can upload this to the device using the same method as for the official firmware, but haven't tested myself.
+You can upload this to the device using the same method as for the official firmware, using STM32_Programmer_CLI